DrKongoIV/GameOfLife-Haskell/README.md

-# GameOfLife-Haskell
+# Conway's Game of Life
-A small implementation of Conway's Game Of Life in Haskell
+A small implementation of Conway's Game Of Life in Haskell without any Library imports and within 50 lines of code (weird flex but ok).